Author: Leslie Kimel

 Repainting the Fence

 Two Saturdays ago, Rob and I repainted the dark green fence that runs along North Adams Street in front of our house.
-The old paint had really faded over the years.
-We installed the fence in 2007, and it hadn’t been painted since then.

 From Mom